bmanders716/bmanders716.github.io/cookbook.md

 A Quartern Loaf.

-_Ingredients_--3Ω†lb. of flour.
+_Ingredients_--3Ì†¨b. of flour.
-               1æ pint of water.
+               1Ó†∞int of water.
-               Ω†oz. of salt.
+               Ì†Øz. of salt.
-               1†oz. of German yeast.
+               1‡Ø∫. of German yeast.

-_Method._--Put 3†lb. of flour into the pan.
+_Method._--Put 3‡¨¢. of flour into the pan.

 Make the water lukewarm, and mix it with the yeast.